Symptom

 Pain in the peroneal tendon can have a profound impact on your daily life, and it can cause your athletic career to come to an abrupt end.
 Fortunately, enduring the pain, putting up with the side effects of medications, and living in fear of requiring surgery are no longer the only options available to you.

-With Neuragenex Neurofunctional Pain Management, you can restore the health of your foot and ankle and magnify your quality of life.
+With RELATYV Mobile Pain Management, you can restore the health of your foot and ankle and magnify your quality of life.

 Are you an athlete experiencing peroneal tendon pain?
 Schedule a consultation with our experts to get started